MixLM: High-Throughput and Effective LLM Ranking via Text-Embedding Mix-Interaction: Inference Engine Optimization

-\begin{itemize} \item \textbf{In-batch prefix caching} We reuse the key--value (KV) states from the first prompt so that all items in the batch share the same query-prefix computation in a single forward pass.
-The attention computation merges two operations: \begin{enumerate} \item suffix tokens attend to all prefix tokens from the first prompt via dense paged attention; \item suffix tokens attend to themselves via regular causal attention. \end{enumerate}
+We implement amortization using two mechanisms: \begin{itemize} \item \textbf{In-batch prefix caching:} We reuse the key--value (KV) states from the first prompt so that all items in the batch share the same query-prefix computation in a single forward pass.
+The attention computation merges two operations: (1)suffix tokens attend to all prefix tokens from the first prompt via dense paged attention; (2)suffix tokens attend to themselves via regular causal attention. \item \textbf{Multi-item scoring:} Multiple items are concatenated into a single sequence separated by delimiters \cite{sglang_pr_10979}.
+FlashInfer applies item-aware masking to prevent cross-item attention. \end{itemize}

-\item \textbf{Multi-item scoring} We score multiple items against a single query within one forward pass by concatenating the query and all item texts into a single sequence \cite{sglang_pr_10979}, separated by a special delimiter token.
-FlashInfer’s item-aware masking ensures that each item attends only to the query and not to any other item.
-During prefill, metadata such as prefix length, item boundaries, and maximum item length is passed directly to the FlashInfer kernel to build the correct attention mask and prevent cross-item dependencies. \end{itemize}

-Because $T_i$ is extremely small in our mixed-input approach, amortized prefill dramatically reduces redundant prefix computation and yields substantial inference-throughput improvements in production.
+Because MixLM reduces $T_i$ to only a few tokens, shared-prefix amortization eliminates most redundant computation and delivers substantial inference-throughput gains in production.